dogdoglization/node-jsso-server/README.md

 ![alt text](https://raw.github.com/dogdoglization/node-jsso-server/master/readme_resource/architecture_on_web.png "Web view of JSSO server")

 JSSO.js provides a stub constructor in which each stub is response to different JSSO on the server.
-It would maintains a WebSocket connection for each server; all stub-JSSO links to a server are placed upon this connection.
+It would maintains a WebSocket connection for each server; all stub-JSSO links to the server are placed upon this connection.

 ![alt text](https://raw.github.com/dogdoglization/node-jsso-server/master/readme_resource/how_it_work.png "code view of JSSO usage")

-You not only can use JSSOs remotely, but also refer and make calls from other JSSOs under the same server.
+You not only can use JSSOs remotely, but also refer and make calls from other JSSOs under the same server, with the same usage methods.

+Besides, JSSO.js would maintain WebSocket connections of different servers automatically.
+Each time a remote call is made but the server is disconnected, it will try building/rebuilding the WebSocket and then flush all the calls remained at client.
+Connection would be built only when either invoke(), broadcast(), on(), or off() calls made.
+Getting stubs using JSSO constructor would not trigger this action.

 ##Usage